John E. Franz: Discovery of glyphosate

 Researchers at Monsanto had been searching for an herbicide that was effective against annual and perennial weeds for nine years but found little success.
 They knew of two phosphonic acid compounds that were ineffective against weeds, and the researchers were not able to advance the compounds.
 Franz took over the research in 1969 and incorrectly hypothesized that the phosphonic acids acted as proherbicides that were metabolized to active compounds rather than herbicides.
 Franz and his research team screened possible metabolites and synthesized compounds and eventually discovered glyphosate in 1970.

 Although all of the patents regarding glyphosate list Franz as the sole inventor and the Monsanto Company as the assignee, Franz acknowledged that the discovery was a group effort.
 In 2007, when he was inducted into the National Inventor's Hall of Fame, Franz said, "It's a recognition of the entire team of scientists who worked on and supported the development of Roundup herbicides".
 Glyphosate works by absorption through leaves, and then moving rapidly to a plant's roots, rhizomes, and meristems.
-This invaluable breakthrough immediately spurred Monsanto to design and produce plants genetically immune to glyphosates in order to make it easier for farmers to thoroughly spray down their fields for weeds without killing their own crops.
+This breakthrough spurred Monsanto to design and produce plants genetically immune to glyphosates in order to make it easier for farmers to thoroughly spray down their fields for weeds without killing their own crops.

 Once glyphosate was invented, it took four years to reach the market.
 It was first introduced as "Roundup", and is still best known by that brand.

 Glyphosate has been called by experts in herbicides "virtually ideal" due to its broad spectrum and low toxicity compared with other herbicides.
 However, the chemical’s use has come under attack in numerous countries, with bans or partial bans enacted, and thousands of lawsuits filed alleging the chemical is carcinogenic.
-German Chancellor Angela Merkel stated in June 2019 “We will come to a point where glyphosate isn’t used anymore.”
+German Chancellor Angela Merkel stated in June 2019 that “we will come to a point where glyphosate isn’t used anymore.”
+Bayer, which acquired Monsanto, stopped selling Roundup for residential use in 2023 "exclusively to manage litigation risk and not because of any safety concerns".